How to Start a WordPress Website

 Now for the fun part!

 It’s time to learn about our Kadence Child Themes and then browse the shop to choose a theme that you love + best fits your website goals.
-Once you’ve purchased your theme, you’ll immediately have access to the theme files.
+Once you’ve purchased your theme, you’ll immediately gain access to the theme files and all of our tutorial videos & guides.

 The last step is to visit the Support Docs to learn how to install, set up, customize, and add content to your website.
-If you need any help, you can submit a support ticket.
-I’m happy to help you if you run into any issues, and normally respond to support tickets within 24 hours.
+If you need any help with your new WordPress theme, you can submit a support ticket.
+I’m happy to help you if you run into any issues, and normally respond to support tickets within 24 hours!

-Once everything looks good, it’s time to launch your dream site and show it off to the world!
+Once everything looks good, it’s time to launch your dream site!